developer-stylechain/project-calavera/docs/source/configs/css.md

 - stylelint-a11y
 - stylelint-config-recommended

-Calavera will output the required command to run to install the above dependencies inside your project.
+Calavera will output the command you need to run to install the above dependencies inside your project.